Bob Bird (politician): Alaskan Independence Party

+Bird opposed the AIP board's 2025 decision to dissolve the party, and said that he would attempt to reestablish it.
+Following unsuccessful efforts to persuade state officials to postpone the AIP's dissolution, Bird formed the new Alaskan Party as a successor.

 Broadcasting

 Since January 2017, Bird has hosted an afternoon talk show, "The Bird's Eye View", now titled "The Talk of the Kenai" on KSRM Radio 920, online at radiokenai.com.
 It features politics, religion, the arts, health and nutrition, human interest stories, and the Alaskan outdoors.
 He has won four Alaskan Broadcaster's Association "Goldie" awards, most notably for interviewing witnesses of the Iliamna "monster" cryptid.

 In August 2025 Bird was cited by the Alaska Broadcasters Association as the recipient of the "Broadcaster of the Year" award.
 The ABA noted Bird’s efforts in keeping Alaskans informed during breaking news events and his role in connecting communities across the state.
 His contributions extend beyond local airwaves, with his commentary and reporting reaching national outlets as well.

 “Bob Bird embodies the mission of Alaska broadcasting—serving the community with dedication, clarity, and a deep commitment to both information and tradition,” the ABA said in its announcement.